Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 - Bottom gap: Curtains stop too high above the sill/floor.

-- Center gap: Two panels meet but don’t overlap, creating a bright seam.
+- Center gap: Two panels meet but do not overlap, creating a bright seam.

 - Uneven walls/trim: Small misalignments create surprisingly visible leaks at night.